aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 > NB: assuming higher operator precedece for AND, as is usually the case

-> after: Term[] | { seq: Variable, tail: Variable } | Variable
->
-> Because it can be:
->
-> - an explicit list of terms
-> - sequence variable and tail variable
-> - only a sequence variable

 ## Planning for Change

-An "action" is an event that is caused by an agent.
+An "action" is just an event that is caused by an agent.

 The possibility of a "primitive" event relative to an agent can be defined like
 so: